Lightning-AI/pytorch-lightning/docs/source/optimizers.rst

 Optimization
 ************

-Lightning offers two modes of managing the optimization process for you: automatic optimization (AutoOpt) or manual optimization.
+Lightning offers two modes for managing the optimization process:

+- automatic optimization (AutoOpt)
+- manual optimization

-For the majority of research cases, Automatic optimization will do the right thing for you and it is what most users should use.
+For the majority of research cases, **automatic optimization** will do the right thing for you and it is what most users should use.

-For advanced/expert users who want to do esoteric optimization schedules or techniques, use the manual option.
+For advanced/expert users who want to do esoteric optimization schedules or techniques, use **manual optimization**.

 ------